 Our aim is to create an inclusive space for contemporary and thought-provoking work and to bring different disciplines together in a new and engaging way.

-Georgia Tindale – Founder & Co-editor
+Georgia Tindale – Founder & Arts Co-editor

-Georgia Tindale is an Assistant Editor working in Amsterdam with degrees in Medieval and Renaissance Literature and English with Creative Writing from the University of Cambridge and Birmingham.
-Georgia founded Porridge in her final year at Birmingham.
+Georgia is a freelance editor and writer and is training to become a counsellor.
+Georgia founded Porridge in her final year at the University of Birmingham.
 She is interested in a wide range of subjects including poetry, science writing, health and society, history, religion and postcolonial studies.
 She tweets @tindale_georgia